DanielWorld/ImageCropper/README.md

 # ImageCropperSample

-It crops Image using multiple mode (Crop mode, Crop-Strecth mode, Crop-Shrink mode) Also, you can use pen or eraser to decorate Image. <a href="https://github.com/DanielWorld/ImageCropper">ImageCropper</a><br>
+It crops Image using multiple mode (Crop mode, Crop-Strecth mode, Crop-Shrink mode) Also, you can use pen or eraser to decorate Image. <br>

-See sample code : <a href="https://github.com/DanielWorld/ImageCropperLibrary"> Here </a>
 =======
 ## Gradle build
 build.gradle